Chinese pangolin: Distribution and habitat

+primary and secondary tropical forests, bamboo forests, limestone forests, broadleaf forests, coniferous forests, agricultural fields and grasslands.

 Behaviour and ecology

 The Chinese pangolin is a rather secretive, nocturnal animal.
 It moves slowly.
 Its hard scales work as a protective cover from predators, and when it feels threatened, it curls into a ball ("volvation").

 Diet

 The Chinese pangolin feeds mainly on insects, particularly termites and ants.
 It digs into ant nests and termite mounds with its large fore claws and extracts insects with its long, sticky tongue.
 The Chinese pangolin digs long burrows in the ground, which they use to sleep and hunt termites.

 Gut contents of a wild juvenile individual killed by dogs in Hong Kong on November 24, 2013 included only 25,803 ants and 812 termites, representing 6 genera and 9 species.
 Ants represented the main food source in terms of species richness (8 species), abundance (97%), and biomass (98%), the most abundant species being Camponotus nicobarensis, Polyrhachis tyrannica, and Crematogaster dohrni.
 The invasive yellow crazy ant was also present in the stomach contents, a species commonly found near human settlements and at forest edges rather than in undisturbed forest, suggesting this individual foraged at forest margins, unlike the disturbance-avoiding behavior observed within heavily hunted rural populations.

 Due to its specific diet, it can become arduous to provide the appropriate food for captive animals.
 Since the 1970s "pangolins are now almost unknown to visitors and are exhibited infrequently in zoos", and have "historically been difficult to maintain, with most captive animals dying within a short period after capture".
 When in their natural habitat, this species lives "on a diet of ants, termites, and various other invertebrates including bee larvae, flies, worms, earthworms, and crickets".
 After carefully creating new, more sustainable recipes in zoos, some of the ingredients used have included "egg, meat (ground beef, horse, canned feline diet), evaporated milk products, milk powder, fish protein, orchid leaves, commercial chows, psyllium seed, carrots, yeast, multivitamins, and insects (mixtures of silkworm larvae, earth, ants, termites, meal worms, or crickets)".
 A number of zoos that have kept pangolins under observation have found that the animals died most commonly after a few years, without breeding successfully.
 Researchers claim this outcome is correlated to the "poor acceptance of captive diets and digestive problems."
 The Chinese pangolin is considered to be high risk in terms of extinction.